From Thursday 3rd December, we will revert to the system we had in place between the two lockdowns:

 For the weekend Masses you will need to sign-up as before.

 You can read Fr Liam's letter to the parish here.

-Mass (+ Zoom online) will be celebrated each day Monday to Sunday.
-The Church will be open 30 minutes before and after each Mass for private prayer.
+Mass will be celebrated every day and the Church will be open for 30 minutes before and after each Mass for private prayer.

 Opening times and Masses

 |Monday||9:30am - 11am||10am||Yes|

 |Tuesday||9:30am - 11am||10am||Zoom|

 We have an average of 40 people at daily Mass.
 The Church, with social distancing in mind, can safely cater for up to 80 persons.
 Therefore, 80 will be our limit at each Mass.

 For Masses on Saturday and Sunday, in order to comply with Covid-19 legislation, you will be obliged to sign up in advance picking the Mass, providing a contact name and phone number and selecting the number of people who will attend.